openstack/trove/doc/source/cli/trove-manage.rst

 ``image_id``
   ID of the image used to create an instance of the datastore version.

+``image_tags``
+  List of image tags separated by comma.
+If the image ID is not provided explicitly, the image can be retrieved by the image tags.
+Multiple image tags are separated by comma, e.g. trove,mysql.
+Using image tags is more flexible than ID especially when new guest image is uploaded to Glance, Trove can pick up the latest image automatically for creating instances.

 ``packages``
   Packages required by the datastore version that are installed on